 Wales is home to thousands of EU, EEA and Swiss citizens who enrich our communities and contribute to our public services and economic success immeasurably.

-Applying to the EU Settlement Scheme
+The deadline for the EU Settlement Scheme has now passed

 Employers of EU citizens

 A toolkit is available to equip employers with tools and information to support EU citizens and their families about the EU Settlement Scheme.